-The Company remains confident that the available cash resources and borrowing facilities will be sufficient to meet its funding requirements.
+The Company however remains confident that the available cash resources and borrowing facilities, post the receipt of the financial assistance from MTN, will be sufficient to meet its funding requirements.
 Subject to the rights of the preference shareholders, cash may also be used to repay the Notional Vendor Finance to MTN Group Limited.
+Refer to Note 21 for further information impacting the Company's liquidity.

-The cash and cash equivalents excludes the restricted funds of R3.5 million (2018: R3,8 million) due to unidentifiable applicants as this cash is not available to the Company for use.
+The cash and cash equivalents exclude the restricted funds of R2.86 million (2019: R3.5 million) due to unidentifiable applicants as this cash is not available to the Company for use.